Janaan

 The film was released in Pakistan by ARY Films on 12 September 2016 (Eid al-Adha).
-B4U Films distributed the film Internationally.
+B4U Films distributed the film internationally.

 Plot

-Meena (Armeena Khan), a Pashtun student living in Vancouver, Canada, travels to Swat, Pakistan for her cousin Palwasha's (Hania Amir) wedding.
+Meena, a Pashtun student living in Vancouver, Canada, travels to Swat, Pakistan for her cousin Palwasha's wedding.
 Her Canadian friends are worried that she may be married, too.
-She is met at the airport by the bride's adopted brother, Asafandyar (Bilal Ashraf), and taken back to the house, where festivities are taking a swing.
+She is met at the airport by the bride's adopted brother, Asafandyar, and taken back to the house, where festivities are taking a swing.

 Upon arrival, Palwasha explains to Meena about her meeting and subsequent engagement with her fiancé Samir, a Punjabi.
-Daniyal (Ali Rehman Khan), Palwasha's cousin, attempts to impress Meena with some ill-advised stunts (including swallowing a lit cigarette), to Meena's disapproval and derision.
+Daniyal, Palwasha's cousin, attempts to impress Meena with some ill-advised stunts (including swallowing a lit cigarette), to Meena's disapproval and derision.
 The groom's family also arrive for the wedding.
 Meena breaks a tooth and while having the tooth fixed becomes intoxicated by the painkillers from the dentist- this leads to a chain of events which leads to Samir becoming uncomfortable, mistakenly thinking that Daniyal is attracted to him.
-Meanwhile, Meena develops a feeling for Asfandyar after seeing his kind nature, at the school where he works- a school funded by wealthy beneficiary Ikramullah.
+Meanwhile, Meena develops a feeling for Asfandyar after seeing his kind nature, at the school where he works, a school funded by wealthy beneficiary Ikramullah.

 On the night of Palwasha's mehndi ceremony, Chotu (the driver) reveals to Asfandyar that he was abused by Ikramullah in his childhood and that Ikramullah is a child predator who has been abusing vulnerable children at the school.
 Upon Ikramullah's arrival at the ceremony, Asfandyar approaches him in anger and punches and slaps him, much to his family's chagrin.
 This leads to Daniyal's mother denouncing Asfandyar, claiming that his temperament is solely due to his being adopted.

 Asfandyar is greatly upset by this but is consoled by Daniyal, who tells him he thinks of him as his real older brother.
-Before learning about Ikramullah's true nature, Meena slaps Asfandyar out of anger and afterward regrets this action.
+Before learning about Ikramullah's true nature, Meena slaps Asfandyar out of anger and afterwards regrets this action.